zazuko/kopflos/README.md

 To have client discover that they can request the entrypoint resource, its details must be added to the documention document.
 This is done by adding a `SupportedClass` and a `GET` `SupporteOperation`.
-Optionally, both can use `hydra:title` or `hydra:description` properties to give some human-readable information about the resources in question.
+Optionally, both can use `hydra:title` or `hydra:description` properties to give some human-readable information about the individual resources and operations.

 ```diff
 -  hydra:entrypoint <> .